tytydraco/yessleep/out/Night_of_the_Wood_Nymphs.md

 “Aw, my poor buddy was stuck here all alone all night!
 I’m so sorry.
 I was getting someone to help us.
 Yes, I was.”
 Alice glanced back at me and said, “Joel, this is Hairy Styles.
 The love of my life.
 Hairy, this is Joel… He a’ight.”

-“Pleased to meet you,” I said, greeting Hairy with a quick wave as I followed Alice inside and began to survey the foyer.
-“Remember that this needs to be quick.
+“Pleased to meet you,” I said, greeting Hairy with a wave as I followed Alice inside and began to survey the foyer.
+“Remember that this needs to be fast.
 Just the essentials.
 Dawn is in a couple hours and we don’t wanna be anywhere near this place by then.”

 “Why?”